We used a refund from your spouse or former spouse to pay your past due tax debt. You may still owe money.

 What happens if I can't pay the full amount I owe?

-You can make a payment plan with us when you can't pay the full amount you owe.
+You can start a payment plan with us when you can't pay the full amount you owe.

 Tips for next year